roqua/autovar/README.md

 The `subset` argument specifies which data subset the VAR analysis should run on.
 The VAR analysis only runs on one data subset at a time.
 If not specified, the first subset is used (corresponding to `av_state$data[[1]]`).

 The `log_level` argument sets the minimum level of output that should be shown.
 It should be a number between 0 and 3. `0` = debug, `1` = test detail, `2` = test outcomes, `3` = normal.
 The default is set to the value of `av_state$log_level` or if that doesn't exist, to `0`.
 If the `log_level` parameter was specified, the original value of `av_state$log_level` will be restored at the end of `var_main`.

-The `include_restricted_models` argument defaults to `FALSE`.
-When set to `TRUE`, the number of evaluated models is effectively doubled.
-Each model will be evaluated normally and in a restricted form.
-The restricted form removes nonsignificant coefficients from the formula.
-Setting `include_restricted_models` to `TRUE` can thus lead to finding additional solutions at the cost of twice the normal computation time.

 The `small` argument defaults to `FALSE`.
 Its functionality corresponds to the `small` argument of Stata's `var` function.
 The `small` argument affects the outcome of the Granger causality test.
 When `small = TRUE`, the Granger causality test uses the F-distribution to gauge the statistic.
 When `small = FALSE`, the Granger causality test uses the Chi-squared distribution to gauge the statistic.